Appdynamics/process-monitoring-extension/README.md

    ```
 ## Metrics
 1. Running Instances: Count of the matched processes that are identified by regex.
-2. CPU%, Memory%, Resident Set Size: Reported only if Running Instances value is ONE
+2. CPU%, Memory%, Resident Set Size: Reported only if Running Instances metric value is ONE

 ## WorkBench
 Workbench is a feature that lets you preview the metrics before registering it with the controller.
 This is useful if you want to fine tune the configurations.
 Workbench is embedded into the extension jar.